 The mission of the Task Force is to identify and remove sources of PCBs to the Spokane River.
 PCB contamination in groundwater is known to exist at the National Priorities List contaminated site known as the General Electric Co.
 Spokane Apparatus Service Shop ("GE Site").
-Cleanup actions at the site were accepted as complete in 1999 when it was not suspected that the site groundwater was a pathway for PCBs to reach surface water (EPA, 2020).
+Cleanup actions at the site were accepted as complete in 1999 when it was not known that the site groundwater was a pathway for PCBs to reach surface water (EPA, 2022).
 However, recent fingerprinting of PCB loading to the Spokane River and PCB concentrations in regional groundwater found "a strong correlation between the homolog patterns at the GE site and the homolog patterns estimated by the mass balance assessment" for the affected reach of the river (LimnoTech, 2018).
 Groundwater PCBs are being measured near the GE Site as part of cleanup follow-up monitoring but using analytical methods with detection limits too high to be of value in assessing PCB concentrations of potential concern.
-The lack of low-level PCB measurements in groundwater located between the GE Site and the Spokane River from the GE Site can be quantified.
+The lack of low-level PCB measurements in groundwater located between the GE Site and the Spokane River limits the extent to which the delivery of PCBs to the Spokane River from the GE Site can be defined.